eunjisong/sat-help-tix2/readme.md

 Express - Using models and routes
 Defining Models

-//
+_______

+Student Model:
+First Name
+-String
+-Do not allow Null value
+Last Name
+-String
+-Do not allow Null value
+Email
+-String
+-Do not allow Null value
+-Validate data is in fact email
+Hook
+-Before validate, capitalize first letter in first name and last name values

+Instance Methods:
+getTests
+-Finds all tests associated with particular student getInitials
+-Returns students initials

+_______

+Test Model:
+subject
+-String
+-Do not allow Null value
+grade
+-String
+-Do not allow Null value

+Class Methods:
+passing
+-Returns all tests with grade above 70 findByType
+-Returns all tests for a particular subject

+_______

 Student Routes:

-Get all students
-Get all tests associate with a particular student (uses student id) Post a new stduent update a student
+-Get all students, send back instance of students along with status of 200 -Get all tests associate with a particular student (uses student id), set status of 200 -Post a new student - send back instance of new student along with status of 201 -update a student
+-delete student
+_______

+Test Routes